FormidableLabs/spectacle/README.md

 Alternatively, you can `npm install spectacle` and write your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

-Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tages in your HTML page for all three libraries.
+Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
 This comports with our project dependencies which place these three libraries in `peerDependencies`.

 But really, it is SO much easier to just use the boilerplate.
 Trust me.

 <a name="one-page"></a>
 ## One Page

-To aid with speedy development / kicking the tires on spectacle, we suuport using a simple boilerplate HTML page with a bespoke script tage that contains your entire presentation.
+To aid with speedy development / kicking the tires on spectacle, we suuport using a simple boilerplate HTML page with a bespoke script tag that contains your entire presentation.
 The rest of the setup will take care of transpiling your React/ESnext code, providing Spectacle, React, and ReactDOM libraries, and being raring to go with a minimum of effort.

 We can start with this projet's sample at [`one-page.html`](./one-page.html).
 It's essentially, the same presentation as the fully-built-from-source version, with a few notable exceptions: